 I work with clients who are facing a wide range of personal and interpersonal problems that are creating friction and functional problems in their lives.
 These problems are primarily existential in nature including living with the feeling that something is just not quite right in one's life, that one is not living to one's fullest potential, and identity issues (including spiritual, sexual, and vocational identity).
 Invariably, these problems arise as a result of loss and disillusionment, whether it be through heartbreak, the loss of a loved one through death or divorce, and feelings of isolation or not being understood.

 My clients include individuals ranging in age from pre-teens, adolescence, those in their 20’s and 30’s, mid-life, and seniors.
 Each of these life phases present unique developmental challenges.
-I have considerable experience working with trauma victims and utilize attachment-focused EMDR to help those those suffering from the psychic wounds of sexual, physical and emotional abuse.
+I have considerable experience working with trauma victims and utilize Attachment Focused EMDR to help those suffering from the psychic wounds of sexual, physical and emotional abuse.
 I work comfortably and compassionately with victims of crime and domestic violence.

 In individual psychotherapy I work with people facing a number of life’s problems, as well as those who seek to understand themselves better and to become the whole person they are truly meant to be.

 For pre-teens and adolescents these issues may include bullying, self-esteem, developmental trauma, problems with concentration and attention, dysregulation, difficulty in getting along with themselves and others, oppositional defiance, school motivation, depression, anxiety, and anger.

 Those in their 20’s and 30’s often come to me seeking help with relationships, career issues, marriage, parenting and grief.
 This is the time of life when we are claiming our stake in the world, establishing careers, and raising children.
 All of these areas present unique challenges that present opportunities for personal growth but can also be stressful and anxiety producing.